-New house for 2017!
-We are particularly excited about adding El Alarife to our collection for 2017; not only is it a bold modern design, and therefore quite different to our other houses, but it is also the work of one of Spain’s best known architects of recent decades.
-So not surprisingly, distribution, light, and space are major features; but so too is the location; just 90 meters from the Cala Encendida, an attractive cove at the southern end of the main Roche beach, the house sits on slightly higher ground than its neighbours, and there are lovely sea views from the first floor rooms and terrace.
+Not only is El Alarife a bold modern design, and therefore quite different to our other houses, but it is also the work of one of Spain’s best known architects of recent decades.
+So not surprisingly, distribution, light, and space are major features; but so too is the location; just 150m from the Cala Encendida, an attractive cove at the southern end of the main Roche beach, the house sits on slightly higher ground than its neighbours, and there are lovely sea views from the first floor rooms and terrace.
 It is without doubt one of Roche’s best designed houses; and has been appropriately names (al’arif in Andalusi Arabic meant architecht or master of works).

 El Alarife is particularly suitable for large families or two families (it sleeps ten, with a wing for teenagers should you wish, and it is no more than a skip and a hop to the beach); but it is also a house for groups of adults looking for a bit more than just a beach house.
 Quite austere from the outside, it lacks no creature comforts inside and the owners have complemented the building’s design with their use of pastels and a reduced amount of well-chosen furniture and objets dárt.
 All the main rooms on the ground floor (sitting room, dining room, and even the kitchen partially) look on to the terrace, pool, and garden; and the two bedrooms on the first floor have sea views.
 One terrace gets the morning sun and is protected from the poniente wind, and the other gets the evening sun and is protected from the levante.
 The entrance doors too have been positioned so as to provide currents, rather than gales, when either of the region’s two winds is blowing.
 And there are electric blinds in every room and electric terrace roofs that can be adjusted to generate just the right amount of light and shade, even on the brightest Costa de la Luz days.
 It is a wonderful design, and in fact the last ever design, by its architect, Estanislao Pérez Pita, whose work was exhibited internationally, including in the Pompidou Centre in Paris, and who won Spain’s National Prize for Architecture for his renovation of the National Library in Madrid.